HoaTruongMinhAn/k6-demoblaze/docs/SCRIPT-MIGRATION-SUMMARY.md

 ## Overview

-The `run-mix-tests.sh` script has been **enhanced and replaced** with `run-distribution-tests.sh` to provide dynamic distribution profiles and better functionality.
+The `run-mix-tests.sh` script has been **deleted** and replaced with `run-distribution-tests.sh` to provide dynamic distribution profiles and better functionality.

 ## What Changed